er1czz/gmx/README.md

 ### Tips:
 To translate the trajactory coordinates, one easy way is to use trjconv.
 <b>-trans <vector> </b>
-<b>-pbc mol</b> will reset the periodic boundary conditions (pbc) to eliminiate the possible artifact by pbc.
+<b>-pbc atom</b> will puts all the atoms in the box.
+e.g. gmx_sp trjconv -f pull1.trr -s pull1.tpr -o traj1.gro -pbc atom -trans 0 0 1
 <em>All coordinates will be translated by trans.
 This can advantageously be combined with -pbc mol -ur compact.</em>
-e.g. gmx_sp trjconv -f pull1.trr -s pull1.tpr -o traj1.gro -pbc mol -trans 0 0 1